Chiral kinetic theory of anomalous transport induced by torsion: Introduction

-The physical meaning of the anomaly equation is as follows: the twist creates a synthetic magnetic field $B_{eff}$, the time-dependent strain creates a synthetic electric field $E_{eff}$, and they combine to yield a source $E^i_{eff} B^i_{eff}$ for the chiral anomaly.
+The physical meaning of the anomaly equation is as follows: the angular twist creates a synthetic magnetic field $B_{eff}$, the time-dependent strain creates a synthetic electric field $E_{eff}$, and they combine to yield a source $E^i_{eff} B^i_{eff}$ for the chiral charge generation in the $n_{th}$ cone.
+Although the anomalous current induced by strain alone cancels out after summation over all Weyl cone pairs, the strain does provide a total chiral imbalance $\m_5$ -- therefore, in the presence of an external magnetic field, the chiral magnetic current appears.
 We then use the generalized chiral kinetic theory to evaluate the magnitude of the CME current induced by torsion in the presence of magnetic field.
-The current has a linear dependence both on the chiral chemical potential and the magnetic field, similarly to the ``usual" CME.
+The current has a linear dependence both on the chiral chemical potential and the magnetic field, similarly to the "usual" CME.
 It is observable, and provides a way to discover the generation of chiral imbalance through synthetic gauge fields arising from the phase space Berry curvature.
-Throughout the paper, we use as an example a concrete tight-binding Hamiltonian (\ref{tight}); however all of our derivations apply to any Hamiltonian of type $H = {\vec \sigma} {\vec p}(k, x, t) + \phi($k$, $x$, t)$.
+Throughout the paper, we use as an example a concrete tight-binding Hamiltonian (\ref{tight}); however all of our derivations apply to any Hamiltonian of type $H = {\vec \sigma}\cdot {\vec p}(k, x, t) + \phi($k$, $x$, t)$ without an explicit cut off.

+Our work focuses only on elastic deformations without the defects, e.g. screw dislocations.
+Screw dislocation is a topological defect in the crystal structure and hence also in the synthetic gauge field, which acquires a delta-function analogous to the Abrikosov vortex in a type II superconductor.
+The elastic torsion we consider deforms the lattice, and therefore the Hamiltonian, continuously, whereas the defects induce singularities, and thus potential sensitivity to the UV cutoff \cite{PhysRevLett.116.166601}.

-Let us consider a twisted Weyl semimetal with time-dependent compression along the axis of twist.
+Let us consider a angular twisted Weyl semimetal with time-dependent compression along the axis of twist.
 The twist is chiral; the compression and twist together generate chirality and produce a chiral imbalance for the Weyl quasiparticles, as we will demonstrate.
 In order to solve this problem within the framework of chiral kinetic theory, we need to do the following.
 First, we need to understand how the elastic deformation in position space affects the Berry curvature, in both position and momentum spaces.
 Second, we need to formulate and solve the kinetic equation, and calculate the anomalous current and chiral charge generation.

 For the first problem, because the Hamiltonian in momentum space now depends on the spatial coordinates, it is impossible to separate the position space and momentum space components of Berry curvature.
 Therefore, we will address this problem from the perspective of the phase space path integral; our starting point is a phase space Lagrangian, which we will obtain from the coordinate-dependent Hamiltonian.
 To solve the second problem, we start from the definition of the Berry connection in phase space and derive the corresponding kinetic equation.